Navinraaj/sit737-2023-t1-prac7c/README.md

 2. Select your project and cluster.
 3. Go to the Workloads tab and click on the deployed workload.
 4. In the Workload details view, click on the Service link.
-5. Access the application in a web browser using the external IP or domain associated with the service.
+5. Access the application in a webbrowser using the external IP or domain associated with the service.

 ## Automatic CI/CD with Google Cloud Build